State Solo & Party Championships

 - Xylophone/Glockenspiel/Vibraphone/5 Octave Marimba

-Adjudicator music MUST NOT contain any distinguishing marks that may identify the competitor or the band they represent.
-Uploaded music will be accepted no later than June 18
+- Adjudicators' music MUST NOT contain any distinguishing marks that may identify the competitor or the band they represent.

-- Accompanist music must be handed to the accompanist directly.
-The Registration desk will not be taking accompanist music.
+- Competitors must hand Music for Accompanists directly to the accompanist.
+The Registration desk will not be taking in accompanist music on the day.

-The recording will be made available within a few hours of event results being announced.
+The recording will be made available within a few hours of the announcement of event results.

 Champion of Champions Events

-The Open Champion of Champion event for both Brass and Concert will be contested at the State Band Championships in August on Saturday evening in the Malcolm Borland Foyer.
-The event will be live-streamed by Brassbanned.com.
+The Open Champion of Champion event for both Brass and Concert will be contested on the Saturday afternoon at Barker College, after the Presidents Shield event.

 Volunteering is crucial in our community in being able to run a successful Championships.
-Without people volunteering their time and skills, we simply wouldn’t be able to hold these events to the high degree that our members have come to expect.
+Without people volunteering their time and skills, we couldn't hold these events to the high degree that our members have come to expect.

 If you have some free time over the weekend, why not come along and help us out.
 All it will take is to complete the interest form below.

-At the conclusion of both the Under 15 and Under 19 percussion events, a masterclass will be held by the Adjudicator.
-Depending on interest, we will hold an open percussion workshop that will be extended to non-competitors.
-Look out for more information regarding this being sent to bands.
+After both the Under 15 and Under 19 percussion events, the adjudicator will hold a masterclass.
+Depending on interest, we will have an open percussion workshop that is open to non-competitors too.
+Look out for more information regarding this.

 **As a disclaimer, there may be some changes pending the relevant health advice at the time of the event.** https://www.nsw.gov.au/covid-19